KrisanatA/animbook/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-“animbook” is a package to help the user visualize the movement of the observations over time.
-It is a package to help prep the data, plot, and animate.
+“animbook” is a package to help the user visualize the changes in performance measures and demographic affiliations using animation.
+It is a package to help prepared, plotting, and animating the data.

 ## Installation